pvandervelde/mindvortex/src/posts/2100-01-03-Robotics-driving-scuttle-with-ros-part-1.md

 - Configuration that describes the robot.
 There are many parts and some information is duplicated
   - Gazebo has information about the drive system, so does the navigation stack

+- Picture of SCUTTLE in gazebo / rviz / foxglove

+- Maybe link to a video of driving scuttle in Gazebo / rviz and one of scuttle driving for real